unclesp1d3r/CipherSwarm/README.md

 on how to get involved.

 > [!NOTE]
-> Many changes may not have been reflected in the CHANGELOG.md file prior to the v0.2.0 release.
+> Many changes may not have been reflected in the CHANGELOG.md file before the v0.2.0 release.
 Please refer to the commit history for detailed information on changes.

 ### Acknowledgments